 ‘Nun on the Moon’ which involves the audience and leads them into a shibari experience.

-‘An Unboxing Ballet Beat’, an upcoming collaboration with the voice over artist Mmakgosi Kgabi.
+‘An Unboxing Ballet Beat’, a collaboration with the voice over artist Mmakgosi Kgabi.